enygf3/calculator/README.md

 ## File structure

-`./packages` - folder that contain all dependencies of this app

 `./src` - folder that contain all components of this app

         ./src/components - There are all the components of the app.
 Each component's folder in it contain a .js file with the same name as folder